privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     Whether to route V1 requests through V2

+-   **run_server_outside_tee**

+    Whether to run the server outside the TEE.
+Not suitable for production.
+This runs the server in a Docker container and can be useful for debugging.

 -   **s3_delta_file_bucket_name**

     Set a name for the bucket that the server will read data from.
 The bucket name must be globally